altaired/DD1368-laborations/lab3/README.md

 ### B

+The key difference between tail recursion and non tail recursion, is that in tail recursion the recursive call is the last thing executed by the function.
+The recursion in XQuery is similar to most other OOP languages (i.e java, python...).
+In SQL however the recursion is more like joining in a query constructed from a previous query.
+We keep joining data based on a "recursive SELECT".
+Depending on the CS textbook different recursive stragegies might be taught, but the most common that i find i tail recursion.
+Our XQuery solution is tail recursive (i.e we return the next function call), but the SQL solution we made i Lab 1 is non tail recursive.
+In this exercise we used a breadth first search to get the desired result, this since it was easier to keep track of the steps and total borders crossed.

 ## 7

 Storage in SQL is in general easier to get an overview of since most of the text is relevent.